ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 Users can view and query dataset-level annotations both using discoverpy and the filtering interface.

 These values are standardized across all datasets.
 The names of the ontologies we use are also mentioned above.
-The standardization of these fields is in line with FAIR guidelines for improving findability, interoperability and re-usability.
+The standardization of these fields is in line with FAIR guidelines for improving findability, interoperability, and re-usability.
 In particular, these annotations address the FAIR principles F2, F3 and I2 (see here for more details).

 ### 1.2.2 Sample-level annotations
 **Ontology Mapping**: Similar to dataset-level ontology mappings, there are 5 sample-level mappings -  Disease, Tissue, Cell type, Cell line, Drug.
 While the dataset-level mappings can be used to narrow down a dataset of interest, sample-level mappings directly describe the biological characteristics of the sample.
 For instance, if a sample is labeled with a drug, it means that that drug was used to treat the sample.
-On the other hand if a dataset is tagged with a drug it doesn’t necessarily mean that the samples were treated with that drug, only that it was mentioned somewhere in the description of the study.
+On the other hand, if a dataset is tagged with a drug it doesn’t necessarily mean that the samples were treated with that drug, only that it was mentioned somewhere in the description of the study.

 All sample-level annotations are stored in the GCT as shown below.

 ![Curation_img](img/Discover/revamp/curation.png)
 *A screen grab of the contents of a GCT file.
-Here, every row is a sample and fields with the prefix ‘kw_curated’ and ‘curated’ contain information that was appended to the file after curation.*
+Here, every row is a sample, and fields with the prefix ‘kw_curated’ and ‘curated’ contain information that was appended to the file after curation.*

 **Perturbation/control identification**: In addition to ontology mappings we also have the following three annotations at the sample-level.